-Once the pellet starts losing its charm, you will notice several symptoms of the low hormone.
+Once the pellet loses its charm, you will notice several symptoms of the low hormone.
 Such as,

-Most hormone pellet therapies focus on estrogen and testosterone.
-Women after menopause go for hormone therapy to balance their estrogen flow in the body.
-Similarly, a testosterone pellet is a must to get rid of muscle loss, sexual dysfunction, and depression for men.
+Most hormone pellet therapies focus on estrogen, progestrone and testosterone.
+Women after menopause go for hormone therapy to balance their estrogen levels in the body.
+Similarly, a testosterone pellet is used to increase muscle mass, improve sexual dysfunction, assist in weight gain, and improve mood or depression in men.
 Besides these benefits, the grain hormone reservoirs also aid in maintaining heart and bone health.

-So, once the pellets wear off, the patients experience the previous signs of the low hormone.
-In such cases, they can go back to their practitioner and apply for another therapy session.
+So, once the pellets wear off, the patients experience the previous signs of low hormones.
+In such cases, they can return to their practitioner and apply for another therapy session.

-BioTe pellets, the cylindrical supplements, have a wide use as the primary component in bio-identical hormone replacement therapy.
+BioTe pellets, the cylindrical supplements, are widely used as the primary component in bio-identical hormone replacement therapy.
 These pellets are safe and provide the exact dosage of the hormone after insertion.

 People often prefer BioTe pellets therapy over any other brand of hormone replacement therapy.
 Thanks to the efficient and effective service BioTe provides with the minimum risk.

 While manufacturing, the brand pushes enough hormones the grain-size pellets can carry.
 If you try redesigning the supplements at this stage, the insertion will become problematic or lose effectiveness.